servaaj001/FED2/README.md

 Never End a Definition with a Comma

+Comment Your Code

+HTML
 Place Scripts at the Bottom of Your Page

-Comment Your Code

-Use {} Instead of New Object()
+CSS
+.LESS